 Many debtors filing under Chapter 13 can later qualify for a hardship discharge.
 Although, this specific part of a chapter 13 filing has recently changed and is very intricate.
 The hardship discharge is filed when a debtor cannot stick to his/her debt repayment plan.
 A chapter 13 attorney is necessary for successful representation during a hardship discharge.

-Find an Expert Chapter 13 Attorney at CMC Law
+Find an Expert Georgia Chapter 13 Attorney at CMC Law

 Are you drowning in personal debt and want information about filing for bankruptcy?
 Get debt relief now.
 Charles M. Clapp understands the ins and outs of chapter 13 bankruptcy and will represent your case in court.
 Increase your chance of a successful case with him by your side.
 His paramount experience in getting his clients debt relief is the best in the Atlanta area.

-Contact CMC Law today, Atlanta’s top bankruptcy law firm.
+Contact CMC Law today, Atlanta’s top bankruptcy law firm, serving all of Georgia.
 Receive a free consultation and the support you need now to file bankruptcy successfully.